 Jennie Brannigan grew up in Galena, Illinois, originally riding a variety of horses under the instruction of Jane McGirk.
-Jennie became interested in eventing at age 13 when she became a working student for Allison Springer.
-Eventually Springer went on to work for Karen and David O’Connor riding their young horses, before starting her own business; Jennie headed to California where she worked for Natalie Rooney, who happened to be pregnant at the time.
+Jennie became interested in Eventing at age 13 when she became a working student for Allison Springer.
+Eventually, Springer went on to work for Karen and David O’Connor riding their young horses, and Jennie headed to California where she worked for Natalie Rooney, who happened to be pregnant at the time.
 This gave Jennie the opportunity to ride many of Rooney’s clients’ horses.
 Later, Jennie worked for acclaimed show jumper Susie Hutchinson, where she developed as a rider and a horsewoman while she improved her show jumping skills under the watchful eye of one of show jumping’s greats.

 Jennie has established herself as one of the country’s top equestrians and eventers under the watchful eye of some of the greatest horsemen known to the sport of eventing.
 Her unique background in show jumping and eventing paired with her natural talent as a rider make her the choice for many looking to train or sell their horses.
 As an ICP certified instructor, Jennie enjoys teaching clinics and lessons to share her passion for eventing with others.
-Jennie has been fortunate enough to have an incredible group of horses and owners who have made her career, and taken her to the top levels of the sport.
-Jennie’s long time partner Cooper who she purchased in 2006 from Kelly McMullen-Temple as a four-year-old going beginner novice, quickly climbed the levels with ease.
-This world-class horse won nine out of ten events at the intermediate level from 2007-2008, landing himself and Jennie firmly atop the 2008 Adequan/USEA Gold Cup Leader Board.
-That same year Cooper and Jennie represented CA at NAJYRC bringing home double gold for their state and as an individual combination.
+Jennie has been fortunate enough to have an incredible group of horses and owners who have made her career and taken her to the top levels of the sport.
+Jennie’s long-time partner Cooper, who she purchased in 2006 from Kelli McMullen-Temple as a four-year-old going Beginner Novice, quickly climbed the levels with ease.
+This world-class horse won nine out of ten events at the Intermediate level from 2007-2008, landing himself and Jennie firmly atop the 2008 Adequan/USEA Gold Cup Leader Board.
+That same year, Cooper and Jennie represented California at NAJYRC bringing home double gold for their team and as an individual combination.
 After another terrific season together in 2009, with Jennie and Cooper well on their way to qualifying for Rolex and potentially the 2010 World Equestrian Games, Cooper sustained an injury at Fair Hill in the fall of 2009.
 Jennie was ultimately faced with the heart-wrenching decision to euthanize her magnificent partner.